jiaweichiu/leonids/_posts/2018-11-15-implicit-recommender.md

 # ALS modified for implicit

 ALS works by fixing X, solving for Y and vice versa, repeatedly.
-For the explicit dataset, the solution for $$x_u$$ is
+For the explicit dataset, the solution for $$x_u$$ (for every user u) is

 $$ x_u = (Y^T Y + \lambda I)^{-1} Y^T R(u) $$